 Document collection donations are accepted.
 Please contact the NCJRS Virtual Library to arrange this transaction.

 If you would like to suggest an OJP-published/OJP-sponsored work for the collection, please email the document citation to the NCJRS Virtual Library.
 Include the full citation and/or document URL in the message.
 Each suggested document will be reviewed and, if it is found suitable, we will attempt to acquire a copy for the collection.

-The Weekly Accessions List (WAL) is a listing of documents added to the NCJRS Virtual Library/Abstracts Database during the previous week.
+This service allows users to view New Additions to the NCJRS Virtual Library/Abstracts Database.
 Resources housed in the NCJRS Virtual Library, include: federal, state, and local government reports; books; research reports; journal articles; grant documents; and unpublished research on a wide range of criminal and juvenile justice topics.